• Skip to primary navigation

 Overhead picture of almond chia seed pudding in two bowls with strawberries and honey

-Up close photo of a bowl of almond chia seed pudding topped with strawberries
+Up close photo of a bowl of almond chia seed pudding topped with fresh strawberry slices.

 If you haven’t made chia seed pudding before, you might be wondering how in the world a couple of simple ingredients can turn into a thick desert like this.
 That’s the beauty of chia seeds.
 If you’ve put them in smoothies or baked goods before, you’ve probably noticed that they get somewhat gelatinous after sitting in liquid for more than a few minutes.

-While sometimes gross and snot-like in a smoothie, that property makes them perfect for this almond chia seed pudding because you don’t need to add any other thickening agent, just chia, liquid, and flavoring.
-Some people grind the chia up to make a creamier pudding but I think that makes it taste more earthy and bitter and I don’t mind the tapioca-like texture.
-I rather like it actually. #snotlover
+While sometimes gross and snot-like in a smoothie, that property makes them perfect for this pudding because you don’t need to add any other thickening agent.
+Just chia, liquid, and flavoring.
+Some people grind the seeds up to make a creamier pudding but I think that makes it taste more earthy and bitter.
+Plus, I don’t mind the tapioca-like texture.
+I rather like it actually.

-If you’re looking for a healthy dessert but this isn’t your thing, check out these baked pears, these raspberries, or these cheesecake stuffed strawberries.
+If you’re looking for dessert with fruit but this isn’t your thing, check out these baked pears, these raspberries, or these cheesecake stuffed strawberries.

 Recipe